Fri 19 May, 2023 Litigation

 Your relationship with your lawyer is critical because your lawyer will give you candid advice as your case plays out, such as whether to accept a settlement offer or instead push forward to trial.
 Consequently, you should speak with the lawyer you are interested in hiring and make sure that you feel good about the lawyer representing you.

-The Stages of Your Lawsuit
+The Stages of Your NYPD Misconduct Lawsuit

 If you sue the NYPD, you can expect your case to go through several stages, including notice of claim, pleadings, discovery, settlement negotiations, and trial.